drunken-hearted/heart-turbolaser-tool/README.md

 **King Pommes** - Making the turbolaser model

-**Banks** - Making the turbolaser model compatabile for colour changes
+**Banks** - Making the turbolaser model compatabile for colour changes (He tried and failed, I'm just the better modeller I guess zzzzz)

 **Storm** - Inspiring me to revisit this project